outsinre/outsinre.github.com/_posts/2016-03-01-networking.md

    > enable_network 7
    <3>CTRL-EVENT-CONNECTED - Connection to 00:00:00:00:00:00 completed (reauth) [id=7 id_str=]

+   >select_network 7       # optionally if the new added network is not associated with AP

    >save_config		   # optionally if turned on 'update_config=1'
    OK